 The American Southwest offers the most spectacular landscape photography on Earth.
 It is dramatic beyond belief, and it is as varied as it is beautiful.
 Join Jim on this photo tour and he will help you take the best landscape images ever.
 This trip is designed to fit into anyone's schedule, and even if you have been to these places in the past, see them with fresh eyes with Jim's help.
 If you haven't had the pleasure of seeing these stunning locations, they will leave you breathless for sure.
 We take advantage of the best light -- sunrise and sunset -- every day, and you will learn a lot about composition, depth of field, the hyperfocal distance, and exposure.
 In addition, you will have ample opportunity to photograph stars, star trails, and the Milky Way, and we will 'paint with light' some of the fabulous rock formations with the night sky in the background.
 We stay in the best available hotels and motels for your comfort.
 All of the places we use have WiFi.

 DAY 1: Fri, Oct 7.
 Arrive in Grand Junction, Colorado and transfer to our airport hotel.
 Our group meets for the first time in the lobby at 7:00 pm for a welcome dinner, and afterwards Jim will give a presentation on landscape photography as well as star photography.
 This is a good time to make sure all of your batteries are charged, your digital sensor is free of dust, and your flash cards are reformatted.
-Overnight Courtyard by Marriott, Grand Junction.
+Overnight Grand Vista Hotel, Grand Junction, Colorado.

 DAY 2: Sat, Oct 8.
 After breakfast we drive two hours to Moab, Utah.
 Enroute we stop at the Cisco Ghost Town for some work with HDR with the abandoned structures for the old mining town.
 When we arrive in Moab we check into our hotel, have lunch, and then drive to one of the most beautiful national parks in the U.S. -- Arches National Park.
 We take several easy, level trails to photograph spectacular rock formations such as Double Arch, Landscape Arch, Skyline Arch, and Turret Arch.
 We fine a great place for sunset, and then we return to Double Arch to do some night photography with the stars as a background.
 We will paint the arch with a flashlight for a stunning contrast with the night sky.
 Overnight Best Western Plus Canyonlands Inn.